nemsgit/model_predictive_control/README.md

 * The model
   * State variables and actuators
     * Each state at a given time has six variables, including:
         1. x - x coordinate
         2. y - y coordinate
         3. psi - orientation
         4. v - velocity
         5. cte - cross track error
         6. epsi - orientation error
     * At the same time, the car has two actuators:
-      1. delta - steering angle (It is worth noting that the steering angle is defined differently in the simulator and\
-       the MPC class. [-1,1] in the simulator corresponds to [deg2rad(25), -deg2rad(25)].
-So a conversion factor of\
-        -deg2rad(25) is needed between the two systems.)
+        1. delta - steering angle (It is worth noting that the steering angle is defined differently in the simulator and the MPC class. [-1,1] in the simulator corresponds to [deg2rad(25), -deg2rad(25)] in the MPC class.
+So a conversion factor of -deg2rad(25) is needed between the two systems.)
         2. a - throttle
-  * Kinematic model as update equations.
+  * Update equations
     * The following equations are used for updating the state variables
     ```
     x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt